samtecspg/mason/README.md

 docker-compose up
 ```

-Swagger UI for registered operators can then be found at: `http://localhost:5000/api/ui/`
+Swagger UI for registered operators can then be found at `http://localhost:5000/api/ui/`.

 You can access additional mason commands by shelling into the running Docker container and running them via `docker_attach`: